 For example, in Jefferson, Kentucky, the law only requires that “Every occupied building shall be provided with an electrical system in compliance with the requirements of this Section and Section 505.”
 It might be harder to meet the requirements using an off-grid solar system, but it is not against the law.

 Kentucky offers some incentives at the state level for using solar energy.
-One of the biggest is a program for farms that gives grants of up to 50% of the cost of energy-efficient equipment – including solar water heaters, insulation and agricultural equipment.
+One of the biggest is a farm program that gives grants of up to 50% of the cost of energy-efficient equipment – including solar water heaters, insulation, and agricultural equipment.

 If you remain tied to the grid, there is a net metering policy in place.
 TVA also offers up to a $1000 rebate on solar.
 See more incentives here.